 Clearly, it is vital to understand the market dynamics and risks, as well as the emerging opportunities within different regions of the world.

-Therefore, it is clear that cord blood banking represents a complex market and the “Complete 2015-16 U.S. Cord Blood Banking Industry Report” is your guide to being informed about this rapidly-evolving market sector.
+It is clear that cord blood banking represents a complex market and the “Complete 2017-18 U.S. Cord Blood Banking Industry Report” is your guide to being informed about this rapidly-evolving market sector.